BabylonJS/Documentation/content/How_To/GUI/MRTK.md

 ## What is MRTK
 MRTK stands for the Mixed Reality Toolkit, a set of features, controls, and components designed to ease and accelerate development for VR and AR applications.

-There currently only exists [documentation for MRTK's Unity implementation](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/), and so when we talk about matching what MRTK offers, we are comparing to what this documentation offers.
+There currently only exists documentation for MRTK's [Unity](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/) and [Unreal](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unreal/unreal-mrtk-introduction) implementations, and so when we talk about matching what MRTK offers, we are comparing to what these offer.

 This page will go over each of the MRTK-relevant controls and features present in BabylonJS, showing how each can be used.
-Many of the controls can also be viewed on the [3D GUI page here](/divingDeeper/gui/gui3d), and if a section has a relevant page, that will also be linked.
+Many of the controls can also be viewed on the [3D GUI page here](/divingDeeper/gui/gui3D), and if a section has a relevant page, that will also be linked.

 ## GUI Controls
 The following BabylonJS controls have roots as MRTK features.
 As they extend  the `Control3D` class, they all support the basic capabilities that `Control3D` objects have.